 Careers

-SMU draws on a small network of experienced special operations and intelligence professionals.
+SMU draws on a small network of experienced special operations, intelligence, and law enforcement professionals.
 Personnel support discrete training and advisory activities on a contract basis, aligned to specific program engagements.
 Participation is episodic.

 We do not maintain a standing staff beyond core organizational functions and are not actively recruiting.
-Practitioners with directly relevant SOF or intelligence community backgrounds who believe there may be future alignment are welcome to make initial contact through the secure channel below.
+Practitioners with directly relevant SOF or intelligence community backgrounds who believe there may be future alignment are welcome to contact us through the secure channel below.

 04